-Even though these buildings were made by well-known arquitects of Catalan modernism, the name of the stretch Manzana de la discordia means the rivalry between professionals (Domènech i Montaner, Puig i Cadafalch and Antoni Gaudí).
+Even though these buildings were made by well-known architects of Catalan modernism, the name of the stretch Manzana de la discordia originates from the rivalry between professionals (Domènech i Montaner, Puig i Cadafalch and Antoni Gaudí).

-When Gaudí got in charge of Casa Batlló, he already knew about what the two other professionals have done.
-In fact, the presence of the most surprising architect of all of them was the key element that triggered the name.
+When Gaudí got in charge of Casa Batlló, he already knew about what the other two professionals had done.
+In fact, his presence as the most surprising architect of them all was the key element that triggered the name of the street.

 Barceloneta is one of the most popular neighborhoods of Barcelona.
 It is located between Port Vell and it has been renewed in many occasions.

 At Barceloneta you can enjoy the beaches of the city.
-You can also journey through the alleys and discover antique building and churches.
-Visit the Cataluña Museum of History and watch the Torre del Reloj (Clock Tower)
+You can also journey through the alleys and discover antique buildings and churches.
+Visit the Cataluña Museum of History and watch the Torre del Reloj (Clock Tower).

 If you feel like shopping, you should go to Maremagnum Mall.

-You can get onto the cable sight from the beach of Barceloneta that will take you to the Miramar city sight, and enjoy the views from the port.
+You can also ride the cable sight from the beach of Barceloneta, which will take you to the Miramar city sight where you can enjoy the views of the port.

 Guided Tour bus of Barcelona

 The touristic Bus of Barcelona is a comfortable way of getting to know the city and its most important places.
 I personally took the bus the last time I visited Barcelona.
-I will tell you the advantages that it has and how it works at this post about how to move in Barcelona.
+Coming up, I will tell you the advantages that it has and how it works in order to efficiently move around Barcelona.

 Are you looking for plans in Barcelona?